 Informed consent for the sequencing of highly penetrant disease genes has been conducted since the mid-1990s in the contexts of known or suspected inherited diseases within selected families.
 However, the best methods and approaches for educating and counseling individuals about the potential benefits, limitations, and harms of genetic testing to facilitate informed decisions have not been fully elucidated or adequately tested.
 New informed consent challenges arise as NGS technologies are applied in clinical and research settings.
 Challenges to facilitating informed consent include the following:

-The increased availability and decreased cost of NGS technology are expanding the use of genome-wide testing of tumors, with the goal of identifying somatic mutations as potential targets for cancer treatment.
+The increased availability and decreased cost of NGS technology are expanding the use of genome-wide testing of tumors, with the goal of identifying somatic variants as potential targets for cancer treatment.
 While identifying germline pathogenic variants may be considered secondary to the main purpose of testing tumors, the possibility of identifying actionable secondary findings of pathogenic variants in cancer predisposition genes supports the need for genetic counseling in this context.
 Approaches for genetic counseling and informed consent in the context of tumor sequencing have been proposed.[20,21]

 Advances in genetic sequencing technologies have dramatically reduced the cost of sequencing an individual's full genome or exome.
-WGS and WES are increasingly being employed in the clinical setting in testing for both somatic mutations and germline variants.
+WGS and WES are increasingly being employed in the clinical setting in testing for both somatic variants and germline variants.
 In addition, multigene tests are now available commercially or within an institution.
 Considerable debate surrounds the clinical, ethical, legal, and counseling aspects associated with NGS and gene panels.
 Future research is warranted to address these issues.

-PDQ cancer genetics summaries focus on the genetics of specific cancers, inherited cancer syndromes, and the ethical, social, and psychological implications of cancer genetics knowledge.
+PDQ Cancer Genetics summaries focus on the genetics of specific cancers, inherited cancer syndromes, and the ethical, social, and psychological implications of cancer genetics knowledge.
 Sections on the genetics of specific cancers include syndrome-specific information on the risk implications of a family history of cancer, the prevalence and characteristics of cancer-predisposing variants, known modifiers of genetic risk, opportunities for genetic testing, outcomes of genetic counseling and testing, and interventions available for people with increased cancer risk resulting from an inherited predisposition.

-The source of medical literature cited in PDQ cancer genetics summaries is peer-reviewed scientific publications, the quality and reliability of which is evaluated in terms of levels of evidence.
+The source of medical literature cited in PDQ Cancer Genetics summaries is peer-reviewed scientific publications, the quality and reliability of which is evaluated in terms of levels of evidence.
 Where relevant, the level of evidence is cited, or particular strengths of a study or limitations of the evidence are described.

 Health care providers who deliver genetic services, including genetic counseling, can be located through local, regional, and national professional genetics organizations such as the National Society of Genetic Counselors.
-Providers of cancer genetic services are not limited to one specialty and include medical geneticists, genetic counselors, advanced practice genetics nurses, oncologists (medical, radiation, or surgical), other surgeons, internists, pediatricians, family practitioners, and mental health professionals.
+Providers of cancer genetic services are not limited to one specialty and include medical geneticists, genetic counselors, advanced-practice genetics nurses, oncologists (medical, radiation, or surgical), other surgeons, internists, pediatricians, family practitioners, and mental health professionals.
 A cancer genetics health care provider will assist in constructing and evaluating a pedigree, eliciting and evaluating personal and family medical histories, and calculating and providing information about cancer risk and/or probability of a pathogenic variant being associated with cancer in the family.
 In addition, if a genetic test is available, these providers can assist in pretest counseling, laboratory selection, informed consent, test interpretation, posttest counseling, and follow-up.

 Resource | Description |